randoneering/nixos-cloud-init-installer/README.md

 These targets are intended for OpenStack "user-provided" images and are separate from the installer ISO targets.

+The OpenStack image profile is defined in `openstack-configuration.nix` and is exposed by two flake targets:

+- `openstack-x86_64`
+- `openstack-aarch64`

+This profile enables cloud-init metadata/network handling (EC2 + ConfigDrive), auto-resizes the root filesystem on first boot, enables the QEMU guest agent, and disables `amazon-init` so cloud-init owns first-boot initialization.

 **x86_64 (Intel/AMD):**
 ```bash
 nix run nixpkgs#nixos-generators -- \